koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

     The authors state that they “failed to find a real dataset for which NNs differ \[in classification order\]” and that “models with different architectures can learn benchmark datasets at a different pace and performance, while still inducing a similar order.
 Specifically, we see that stronger architectures start off by learning the same examples that weaker networks learn, then move on to learning new examples.”

-    Similarly, [crows (and other smart animals) reach developmental milestones in basically the same order](https://homepage.uni-tuebingen.de/andreas.nieder/Hoffmann,Ruettler,Nieder\(2011\) AnimBehav.pdf) as human babies reach them.
+    Similarly, [crows (and other smart animals) reach developmental milestones in basically the same order](https://homepage.uni-tuebingen.de/andreas.nieder/Hoffmann,Ruettler,Nieder(2011)AnimBehav.pdf) as human babies reach them.
 On [my model](/shard-theory#A-1-The-formation-of-the-world-model), developmental timelines come from convergent learning of abstractions via self-supervised learning in the brain.
 If so, then the smart-animal evidence is yet another instance of important qualitative concept-learning retaining its ordering, even across significant scaling and architectural differences.